×

 What is the wait time at DCA airport?

-The average wait time at DCA is around 10 – 15 minutes.
-It might go higher during peak travel periods.
+The average wait time at DCA is around 10-15 minutes, but it might go higher during peak travel periods.
 You can check this online tracker to know the current average TSA wait time at DCA.

 DCA Airport facts

-• Because of how close it is to the U.S. capital, the airport has strict security measures in place, and travelers are advised to arrive with plenty of time before their scheduled departure.
+• Because of its proximity to the U.S. capital, the airport has strict security measures in place, so travelers are advised to arrive plenty of time before their scheduled departure.

 • The “perimeter rule sets the maximum nonstop distance for flights into and out of National.”
 The current limit is 1,250 statute miles.